 Primary content: Service address, phone, email

 Example user ‘Prospective family’: Wants to know service location and what makes the service special or different.
 How to register or contact.

 Primary goal: To be impressed by the service and to register interest in enrolment

 Primary content: Service address, service offerings & values, contact form or enrolment link

 Site map (flowchart)

-Organise your primary and secondary content into groups and hierarchies.
+Organise your primary and secondary content into groups and hierarchies that serve the various example user’s needs.
 This is called Informational organisation or information architecture.
 This hierarchy can be sketched out in a flowchart and can define not only the order of content on a page but also the order and titles of pages across the site’s menu.